 The Asbury open-pit mine and mill were in operation from 1980 to 1989 and are located north of the Ottawa-Gatineau area.

-The Company plans to continue focusing on exploration at its Miller property with exploration on the Dun Raven and Asbury properties to follow.
+The Company plans to continue focusing on exploration at its Miller property with exploration on the Asbury property to follow.
 We believe that the Company’s management team and technical advisors have the experience in management, exploration, mining, milling and producing graphite which will create real shareholder value.